ajaybirbal/photogram-backend/README.md

 ### `/post/user/34?limit=10&offset=0`
 GET - Returns the collection of the posts to be shown on profile page.
-Limit - Number of posts to be shown
-Offset - Offset the number of posts from the begining
+Limit - Number of posts to be shown, Default - 9 Offset - Offset the number of posts from the begining.
+Default - 0

 This function is primarily used in displaying images on the profile page.